While sugar doesn’t directly cause dental caries (cavities), it does affect your child’s oral health.

 What if my child has a sweet tooth?

 Your child can still eat their favorite sweets— just in moderation.
 Remember that as the adult, you have the final say for what foods and drinks are bought.
 If your child has a sweet tooth, it’ll also be more important than ever for them to maintain a healthy oral hygiene routine.
 Make sure that your child brushes their teeth twice a day and flosses once daily.

 You should also take your child for their dental cleaning every 6 months.
-During your child’s appointment, a dental hygienist will be able to remove plaque and tartar from their teeth and gums.
-If your child has a tooth cavity, their dentist will recommend they get a filling.
+During your child’s appointment, our dental hygienists will be able to remove plaque and tartar from their teeth and gums.
+If your child has a tooth cavity, our pediatric dentists will recommend they get a filling.

 What if my child has a cavity?

-If your child’s dentist discovers tooth decay, they will recommend a cavity filling.
-During your child’s appointment, their dentist will drill out the decayed tooth matter and fill the hole with composite resin or amalgam.
+If our dentists discover tooth decay, they will recommend a cavity filling.
+During your child’s appointment, our pediatric dentists will drill out the decayed tooth matter and fill the hole with composite resin or amalgam.
 A dental filling will restore your child’s tooth after having a cavity so they can maintain good oral health.
 Whether you choose amalgam fillings or composite fillings will depend on your insurance, personal preference, and whether the tooth is visible when your child smiles or talks.

-Dr. Kingma DDS and his team at Kingma Pediatric Dentistry are dedicated to helping your child maintain a beautiful healthy smile.
-To schedule an appointment with our Grand Rapids pediatric dentist, call our office at 616.942.9840.
+Brett Kingma DDS, Grady Randall DDS, and the team at Mitten Kids Dentistry are dedicated to helping your child maintain a beautiful healthy smile.
+To schedule an appointment with our Grand Rapids pediatric dentists, call our office at 616.942.9840.